 Exposure to large amounts of benzene is known to cause cancer; however, this exposure is usually from coal burning and gasoline emissions -- not from drinking soft drinks.

 The United States Food and Drug Administration (FDA) tested over 200 soft drinks and released a list of benzoate levels found in them.
-That list is available here on the FDA site.
 The levels of benzene detected in most of the soft drinks was below five parts per billion, which is considered safe for humans.
 Plus the manufacturers of the few soft drinks that did make the list reformulated their products.

 United States Food and Drug Administration.
 "Benzene in Soft Drinks."
 Published April 2006.